underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 #### Nolan Films

-List the names of the films directed by Christopher Nolan.
+Create a list containing the names of the films directed by Christopher Nolan.

 <div class="solution">
 ~~~ scala